Grow Your Own Fiery Peppers

-Bring the heat to your garden with this set of 6 Hot Tabasco Pepper Plants!
+Bring the heat to your garden with this set of 6 hot pepper plants!
 These starter chili pepper plants, each standing 4-6 inches tall, are ready to transplant and thrive.
-Known for their fiery flavor and prolific yields, Tabasco peppers are a must-have for any chili lover.
+Known for their fiery flavor and prolific yields, these peppers are a must-have for any chili lover.
 Enjoy the satisfaction of growing your own ingredients for homemade hot sauces, salsas, and more.

 - Versatile Use: Use fresh, dried, or frozen in a variety of recipes.